templeblock/deep/README.txt

 Mirror #2 : http://sshan.dynu.com/file/deep.zip
 Mirror #3 : http://daoc.dynu.com/file/deep.zip

-cf) If you want to download via Github, you must use GitHub Desktop(https://desktop.github.com/) cf) DO NOT DIRECTLY DOWNLOAD FROM DOWNLOAD-ZIP ICON FROM GITHUB; Due to LFS issues of github, caffemodel files will not be downloaded correctly.
+cf) DO NOT DIRECTLY DOWNLOAD FROM DOWNLOAD-ZIP ICON FROM GITHUB; Due to LFS issues of github, caffemodel files will not be downloaded correctly.
+If you want to download via Github, you must use GitHub Desktop(https://desktop.github.com/)

 2) Run .bat files